-Other Customers.
-Customer acknowledges that BitSight may, directly or indirectly, provide services to or be associated with persons, corporations, partnerships or other entities that may compete with Customer.
-Customer will not object to or claim that such relationships alone constitute a breach of this Agreement, provided that BitSight will continue to observe its confidentiality obligations to Customer hereunder.

 Exceptions.
-The obligations of either Party pursuant to this Section 6 will not extend to any information that recipient can demonstrate through written documentation was already known to the recipient prior to its disclosure to the recipient, was or becomes known or generally available to the public (other than by act of the recipient), is disclosed or made available in writing to the recipient without an obligation of confidentiality by a third party having a bona fide right to do so, is independently developed by recipient without the use of any of the other Party’s Confidential Information, is intended to be made available to third parties (such as annotations marked “public” by Customer that explain aspects of its rating, or information provided by Customer to correct or update its rated IP addresses or domains), or is required to be disclosed to a regulator or by compulsory process of law, provided that the recipient will notify the disclosing Party promptly upon any request or demand for such disclosure and shall cooperate with the other Party to preclude or minimize any such disclosure and indemnify the other party for any costs incurred by it as a result of such disclosure, including time incurred by such Party’s personnel at customary rates.
+The obligations of either Party pursuant to this Section 6 will not extend to any information that recipient can demonstrate through written documentation was already known to the recipient prior to its disclosure to the recipient, was or becomes known or generally available to the public (other than by act of the recipient), is disclosed or made available in writing to the recipient without an obligation of confidentiality by a third party having a bona fide right to do so, is independently developed by recipient without the use of any of the other Party’s Confidential Information, is intended to be made available to third parties (such as annotations marked “public” by Customer that explain aspects of its rating, or information provided by Customer to correct or update its rated IP addresses or domains), or is required to be disclosed to a regulator or by compulsory process of law, provided that the recipient will notify the disclosing Party promptly upon any request or demand for such disclosure and shall cooperate with the other Party to preclude or minimize any such disclosure unless prohibited to do so by law.

 Injunctive Relief.
 The Parties acknowledge that any breach of this Section 6 may cause immediate and irreparable injury to the non-breaching Party and that monetary damages may be inadequate to compensate the non-breaching Party for such breach.
 Having acknowledged the foregoing, the Parties agree that, in the event of such breach, the non-breaching Party will be entitled to seek injunctive relief, without the need to post bond, in addition to all other remedies available to it at law or in equity.
 This Section in no way limits the liability or damages that may be assessed against the breaching Party in the event of a breach of any of the provisions of this Section 6.